fact-project/fact-tools/src/site/markdown/aux.md

         @Parameter(required = false, description = "Name of the service that provides aux files") private AuxiliaryService auxService;

-To get a data point from the service you need to specify a timestamp or take the one from the data event you're currently analysing.
+To get a data point from the service you need to specify a eventTimeStamp or take the one from the data event you're currently analysing.

         AuxPointStrategy earlier = new Earlier();
         AuxPoint sourcePoint = auxService.getAuxiliaryData(AuxiliaryServiceName.DRIVE_CONTROL_SOURCE_POSITION, timeStamp, earlier);

 Since sensor data can be written at different time intervals and frequencies we need to specify some strategy for fetching the data.
-E.g. get the nearest point written before the given timestamp.
+E.g. get the nearest point written before the given eventTimeStamp.
 For details about strategies which are already implemented check the [JavaDocs](apidocs/index.html).

 To get specific data from an AuxPoint you need to know the name of the key your data has in the original auxiliary file.